huaweicloud/magic-modules/README.md

 The following env variables can be set to have certain providers compile into a custom folder.
 For Terraform and Ansible, only one variable exists.
-For Chef + Puppet, one variable exists per GCP product.
+For Chef + Puppet, one variable exists per huawei cloud product.
 Examples include:

 Platform       | Variable
 ---------------|----------